-Helping women We are the only project in Bangladesh offering a safe haven and livelihood training to destitute single mothers and their children, transforming their lives with independence, confidence and dignity.
+Transforming Lives We are the only project in Bangladesh offering a safe haven and livelihood training to single mothers and their children, transforming their lives with independence, confidence and dignity.
 Sreepur Village has becoming increasingly well known throughout the country for empowering mothers and their children with hope for a brighter future.

 Arriving at Sreepur Village: